tylerbeck/generator-power/README.md

 ```

 ###scripts
-The `scripts` attribute can be used to specify scripts to copy, concatenate, or compile using requireJS
+The `scripts` attribute can be used to specify scripts to copy, concatenate, or compile using requireJS with or without AlmondJS.